jamesm62/sudokumaster/README.md

 4) Visit `localhost:8000` on your web browser. press enter or ctrl+c to terminate the server.
 ## Use
 - To use the solver, simply input the puzzle you want to solve and it will show a solution!
 - To use the generator, click generate to see a randomly generated puzzle!
+You can change the difficulty.
+Setting a seed will generate a puzzle based on that seed, letting your friend to try and solve the same puzzle.
 - Use the link at the top anytime to return to the homepage.